wp-plugins/ewww-image-optimizer/readme.txt

 1. Uncheck the option to disable pngout and Save your settings.
 1. Click the link in the Plugin Status area to install pngout for your server, and the plugin will download the pngout archive, unpack it, and install the appropriate version for your server.
 1. Adjust the pngout level according to your needs.
 Level 0 gives the best results, but can take up to a minute or more on a single image.
-1. If the one-click install isn't working for you, download the latest version from http://www.jonof.id.au/kenutils and extract the appropriate pngout-static to the ewww tool folder (wordpress/wp-content/ewww/).

 = Installing optipng =